JetixWP/really-simple-featured-audio/readme.txt

 == 👉️ Features ==

 * **Self host audios** - Upload and feature audios on posts/pages and WooCommerce products directly from your site.
+* **Embed support for Audio from external sources** – Embed audio files from anywhere directly at each post/page/product or any custom type that supports featured images.
 * **WooCommerce Single and Shop Archives Support** - A straightforward implementation for WooCommerce Product Featured Audio.
 * **Astra Pro WooCommerce Module Support** - Support for vertical and horizontal product galleries.
 * **Salient Theme WPBakery Builder Support** - Support for Post Loop Builder element with Salient theme.